You don't have to be an anime fan to have heard of Japanese animation house Studio Ghibli.

 Here's direct links to the best offers (each link will open in a new window):

-The Ghibli Museum has a policy of no photography inside the museum.
-In part, I imagine, to sustain a sense of surprise and wonder whenever people visit for the first time.
-That’s why you’ll rarely see many photos of the interior exhibits.
+The Ghibli Museum has a policy of no photography inside the museum itself.
+In part, I imagine, to sustain a sense of surprise and wonder when people visit for the first time.
+That's why you'll rarely see many photos of the interior exhibits.

-However, photography outside in the exterior parts of the museum, including on the roof which you can walk on, and the main entrance is authorised and fine.
+However, photography in the grounds and gardens outside the museum, including on the roof which you can walk on, and the main entrance is authorised and fine.

 1 Chome-1-83 Shimorenjaku, Mitaka, Tokyo 181-0013, Japan